 After creating the beautiful AM 37 Powerboat, Aston Martin wants to dive deeper by creating submersibles with Florida-based Triton submarines.
-Codenamed Project Neptune, Aston Martin aims to further enhance and grow the brand into new aspects of the luxury world with this venture.
+Codenamed Project Neptune, Aston Martin aims to further grow the brand into new aspects of the luxury world with this venture.

 Aston Martin said that the Project Neptune marries Triton’s diving and operational expertise with the company’s design, materials, and craftsmanship.
 Overseen by Aston Martin Consulting, the partnership has shaped a unique concept that will lead to an exclusive, strictly-limited edition vehicle.
 Project Neptune takes Triton’s Low Profile (LP) three-person platform as a basis upon which a new iteration will be created with Aston Martin’s design language.